Kerala Cafe: Themes

+Soundtrack

+The only song featured in the film is "Kathayamama, Kathayamama, Kathakalathisadaram", an ode to Thunchath Ezhuthachan's famous verse, shown in the end credits.
+The lyrics of the song were written by Rafeeq Ahamed and the music was composed by Bijibal, and sung by P. Jayachandran.

 Release

-The film was premiered in Abu Dhabi on 9 October 2009.
-The film released in theatres on 29 October 2009.
+The film was released in Abu Dhabi on 9 October 2009.
+The film released in India on 29 October 2009.

 Reception

-Critics gave the movie generally favourable reviews.
+Critics gave the film generally favourable reviews.
 Giving it four stars out of five, Nowrunning.com commented: "Open up this box of assorted candies, and you see them all laid out on a salver, quite uneven in manner and matter, posture and perspective and yet it all builds into something quite incredible that makes this ambitious enterprise a fascinating filmic feast."

 Movie Buzz of Sify.com said, "Here is a film that looks different from the rest and catches the viewers' attention quite easily."